osamaahmed17/intelligent-logging-pipeline/README.md

 - Loki stores logs as indexes and chunks in MinIO.
 - Drain3 queries logs from Loki and sends them to Redis.
 - Deeplog reads the logs from Redis to train the model.
-- Grafana visualizes the logs from Loki and Deeplog
+- Grafana visualizes the logs from Loki and anomalies from Deeplog.

 ## System
 My current setup on which I am running this logging solution: